cedarbdd/cedar/README.markdown

         });

-## But I'm writing an iPhone app!
+## But I'm writing a pre-4.0 iPhone app!

 Unfortunately, Apple has made Objective-C blocks, upon which Cedar depends, only available in the Mac OS X 10.6 and iOS 4 runtime.
 This means if you're not building on a Snow Leopard machine and targeting the desktop runtime or targeting a device or simulator that is running less than iOS 4 then anything using blocks will fail to compile.
 There are a couple ways around this:

 * Plausible Labs provides patched versions of the [GCC compiler and runtime for Leopard and iPhone OS](http://code.google.com/p/plblocks/).
 This link